apache/predictionio/docs/manual/source/resources/schema-change.html.md

 ---
-title: Upgrading to 0.8.2
+title: Upgrading to 0.8.2 and above
 ---

 # Schema Changes in 0.8.2

 0.8.2 contains HBase and Elasticsearch schema changes from previous versions.
-In order to use 0.8.2, you need to first clear them.
+In order to use 0.8.2 and versions above, you need to first clear them.
 These will clear out all data in Elasticsearch and HBase.
 Please be extra cautious.

 DANGER: **ALL EXISTING DATA WILL BE LOST!**